addyosmani/critical-path-css-tools/README.md

 ### Prioritize above-the-fold content first.

-For best performance, PageSpeed Insights [recommends](https://developers.google.com/speed/docs/insights/PrioritizeVisibleContent) inlining the critical (visible, above-the-fold) CSS of your page directly into your HTML.
+For best performance, PageSpeed Insights [recommends](https://developers.google.com/speed/docs/insights/PrioritizeVisibleContent) inlining the critical (above-the-fold) CSS of your page directly into your HTML.
 This eliminates additional roundtrips and allows the browser to paint the above-fold experience to your user's screen sooner.
 The main idea is:

 * Determine the above-the-fold styles for a page and write them between `<style>` tags in the head.
 * Load all other stylesheets in the footer, ideally asynchronously.